 SaneBox and the Apple Mail client

 SaneBox works with nearly any email client, device or provider (with the exception of POP-only providers, and there are very few of those left).
 The whole point of SaneBox is to get unimportant emails out of your way so that you can deal with your important ones now.
-We take all of those unimportant emails and put them into SaneLater so that you can either archive or delete them when you have free time.
+We take all of those unimportant emails and put them into SaneLater (or other Sane folders you activate) so that you can either archive or delete them when you have free time later.

 How do I find my Sane folders in macOS Apple Mail